VimDrones/Vimdrones-Docs/docs/setup.md

     4. It is recommended that the flying speed of the drone is below 5m/s
     5. It is recommended that the takeoff/landing speed of the drone is below 2m/s

+    Do not fly obliquely to land when the drones landing to the ground.
+Please keep descending vertically.

     Do not let the drone beyond the fence when design the Flight path
     1. Height: 120m
     2. Radius: 500m

+    **Pay attention:**
-    When the drone takes off at an altitude of about 5 meters, it will start to execute the flight path and quickly fill in the altitude.
+    When the drone takes off at an altitude of about 10 meters, it will start to execute the flight path and quickly fill in the altitude.
 It is recommended to take off as a whole, or take off in a row.
-Of course, it’s not a problem to turn into graphics after takeoff, as long as it doesn’t reach the restricted speed and distance
+Of course, it’s not a problem to turn into graphics after takeoff, as long as it doesn’t reach the restricted speed and distance after 10 meters high.